flo071/function_generator_atmega32u4_ad9834/README.md

-# This should be the Software for an function generator.
+# This will be the Software for an function generator.

-1MHz Signal output for Testing
+master branch is for releases only, development happens in other branches

 ## Hardware: